- American Physical Society Sites

 Quantum entanglement describes strangely linked particles.
 Observing the properties of one particle determines the properties of its partner, even when they are vast distances apart.

 Quantum mechanics long predicted entanglement, but its counterintuitive nature left many physicists baffled — including Albert Einstein, who famously dismissed it as “spooky action at a distance.”
-It was only after experimental evidence from the physics laureates Alain Aspect (École Polytechnique), John Clauser (Lawrence Livermore/Berkeley), and Anton Zellinger (University of Vienna) that quantum entanglement was accepted, fundamentally changing our understanding of nature and seeding fields like quantum information science.
+It was only after experimental evidence from the physics laureates Alain Aspect (École Polytechnique), John Clauser (Lawrence Livermore/Berkeley), and Anton Zeilinger (University of Vienna) that quantum entanglement was accepted, fundamentally changing our understanding of nature and seeding fields like quantum information science.

 Clauser is credited with performing the first experimental tests of quantum entanglement.
 In 1972, Clauser, then a cash-strapped post-doc, hobbled together an unwieldy apparatus that spat out pairs of photons.
 Clauser recalled that he and his colleagues had set out to find “hidden variables,” theorized traits of particles that would make entanglement more intuitive and less spooky, but that were incompatible with quantum mechanics.